justincampbell/caboose/Readme.md

 # Caboose

 Template for Rails.
-See a sample repo at [caboose-sample](http://github.com/JustinCampbell/caboose-sample).
+See a sample repo at [caboose-sample](http://github.com/JustinCampbell/caboose-sample), and the same app on Heroku at [caboose-sample.herokuapp.com](http://caboose-sample.herokuapp.com/).

 ## Installation